Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 # MMrY - The Christmas Memory Game.

 ### Welcome to MMrY.
-MMrY, a very original short for Memory is a small and easely understood game that is developed with the goal to create an accesible environment to keep your brain on top of things.
+**MMrY**, a very original short name for Memory.
+It is a small and easely understood game that is developed with the goal to create an accesible environment to keep your brain on top.
 This game is part of a project done during a Full Stack Dev Course supplied by Code Institute©.
 Both me in the role as creator and the Institute has full rights to this projects, to clone or fork the repository on [GitHub](https://github.com/Daffie95/MS2-mmry).
 Below will be a full summary of the project, from a creation stage and following trough to a finished project.
 <br>